In our post, we will be comparing the top payroll platforms Square Payroll vs Gusto. Find out which one is better for your business.

 This costs $39 a month, with an additional $6 for every person you need to pay.
-This provides full-service payroll, employee self-service tools and profiles, health benefits administration, worker’s comp administration, customer support, and paid-time-off policies.
+This provides full-service payroll, employee self service tools and profiles, health benefits administration, worker’s compensation insurance administration, customer support, and paid-time-off policies.

 This starts at $149 a month, with an extra $12 for each person paid.
 You’ll get everything in the prior two plans, as well as: admin permissions, dedicated support, and the HR Resource Center.
 In other words, with this plan, you receive additional support to help manage all your HR needs.

 Please note: If you’re only paying contractors (no W-2 employees), then you only pay $6 a month for each person you pay, with no base subscription fee.

 You can also unlock additional premium features for extra charges.
 For example, a $200 annual service charge covers health savings accounts, flexible spending accounts, and commuter benefits.
 Other premia you can opt for are college savings accounts and 401(k) retirements.

 Gusto offers a one-month free trial to test out its service.
 Plus, you pay month to month, so you don’t have to sign any long term contracts that lock you in.